 Jeep Fire Engines were tested as early as 1945.
-Most of the CJ-2A Fire Engines sold through Willys dealers were apparently converted by Howe Fire Apparatus of Anderson, Indiana, and Boyer Fire Apparatus of Logansport, Indiana.
-Other companies converting CJ-2As included Sterling Machine & Mfg. of Owen Sound, Ontario.
+The earliest examples sold through Willys dealers were apparently converted by American Marsh Pumps in Battle Creek, Michigan and Boyer Fire Apparatus of Logansport, Indiana.
+Other companies like Howe Fire Apparatus of Anderson, Indiana and Sterling Machine & Mfg. of Owen Sound, Ontario soon followed.

 This photo from the collection of Thomas Engle, was taken on 16 May 1946 by Acme Newspictures for United Press Newspictures.
 It shows what is certainly one of the earliest CJ-2A Fire Engines in service.

 It's apparently a delivery photo of a unit built on a very early 1946 CJ-2A Jeep, posed beside a 1940 Mack Model E squad (40K JPEG) in the Chicago Fire Department's red and black livery.

 Jeffrey Smoker points out that the Mack is also a pretty rare piece of apparatus; it's a Type 45U cab-over-engine squad, with a large deck gun.
 Only 17 were made, and Chicago bought 12 of them including 10 in 1940, as well as some Autocar COE squads.

 Luckily another photo, possibly from the same photo shoot, has also survived.
 The Jeep is parked in front of a row of surplus jeeps at Berg Truck & Parts Co., known in Chicago as "The King of Jeeps."
 Reportedly Hyman Berg's wife Etta is sitting on the Jeep.